'Fraiser' items featured at John Mahoney's estate auction

 Fans of the sitcom “Frasier” can own a piece of cult-classic series thanks to an auction June 11 being held by the estate of late actor John Mahoney.

-The auction will be held at 10 a.m. in Hamilton, Ill. by Sullivan Auctioneers.
+The auction will be held at 10 a.m. in Hamilton, Illinois, by Sullivan Auctioneers.
 Mahoney, a Tony Award-winning and Emmy-nominated actor, was the uncle of the auction house’s owners.

 While his armchair isn’t for sale, the items that are include signed copies of “Frasier” scripts, including the pilot episode’s, original photographs from the show’s set, awards and artwork from Mahoney’s other roles, and the show’s famous Dale Chihuly blown-glass vase which can be seen in Frasier Crane’s apartment.